 Children need healthy meals to learn.
 Jordan School District offers healthy breakfast and lunch meals every school day.
-The USDA Free Meals Waiver has not been extended to the current school year.
-School meals will return to a free/reduced/paid price structure.
 Your children may qualify for free meals or for reduced-price meals.
-Reduced-price meals at elementary and secondary schools cost \$.30 for breakfast and \$.40 for lunch.
+Reduced-price meals at elementary and secondary schools cost \$0.30 for breakfast and \$0.40 for lunch.
 Students who qualify for free or reduced-price lunch automatically qualify for free or reduced breakfast.
 If you prefer to apply online, you may go to Skyward Family Access and log in to Family Access using the parent or guardian's login (not the student's).
 Click Food Service, then click on Application and follow the prompts.
 You must reapply for your student's eligibility every year.